-To change to a new degree course, either at QMUL or elsewhere, you might need to apply again through UCAS.
+To change to a new degree course, either at Queen Mary or elsewhere, you might need to apply again through UCAS.

 You need to complete the relevant forms to transfer courses within Queen Mary or to leave your current programme of study and transfer to a new University:

-- To transfer to another course at QMUL - complete a Change of programme of study form available from the ‘your study’ section of QMUL Registry webpages
+- To transfer to another course at Queen Mary - complete a Change of Programme of Study form

 - To transfer to a course at a different university – complete the relevant section of the Withdrawal of Study form also available on the Queen Mary Academic Registry webpages.